kavishka286/Todo-app/README.md

-This is a mobile application that I have done with CRUD operation in my 2nd year 2nd semester.
+This is a mobile application that I have done with CRUD operation